Lugzan/scala-macro-debugger/README.md

 5. If you've not yet configured JDK 1.6 in IDEA, [do that](http://www.google.com/).

-6. Everything's set up - now you can try out the debugger!
+6. Everything's set up - now you can compile the demo project, set some breakpoints and try out the debugger!